-Welcome to the Penn State Commuting Zones / Labor Sheds data repository.
+Welcome to the Penn State Commuting Zones / Labor Markets data repository.

-Labor-sheds are geographically defined areas where individuals can both live and work.
-Modeled after watersheds, the ideal labor-shed is a self-contained economic unit with dense economic activity within its borders and little economic activity crossing its borders.
+Labor markets are geographically defined areas where individuals can both live and work.
+While the ‘ideal’ labor market may mean different things to different people, it is generically a self-contained economic unit with dense economic activity within its borders and little economic activity crossing its borders.

-The data presented here is an effort to alleviate three problems:
+The data and visualization presented here are an effort to alleviate three problems:

 - First, it aggregates delineations from a range of agencies and research teams covering the years 1980 to 2010 (where available).
 It makes these delineations available with consistent, county-level crosswalks for each decade 1980 to 2010 in .txt, .xls, and .shp format for both statistical and GIS analysis.

 - Second, it offers a comparison of delineations across method and over time with consistent fit statistics describing delineations in the aggregate and individual observations within specific delineations.
 These additional fit statistics allow researchers to A) Pick among extant delineations for one that is suitable to their analysis, and B) Consider the areas where the selected delineation is particularly strong or weak as this may introduce bias into subsequent analysis.